 - 20. In accordance with the NatureScot/CNPA casework agreement, NatureScot have provided CNPA with advice in relation to the effects on the National Park, of the proposed wind farm both alone and cumulatively with other existing and consented wind farms in the surrounding area. - 21.
-NatureScot advise that there would be no significant effects from the introduction of the proposed development (individually or cumulatively) on long distance routes, which includes the Dava and Speyside Ways.
-Where the proposed development is visible, the magnitude of change on long distance routes is not considered to be significant. - 22.
-NatureScot advice that there will be no significant adverse effects on the landscape character of the National Park.
+NatureScot advice that there will be no significant adverse effects on the Special Landscape Qualities of the National Park.